-Kali in the Crypt - A Stained Glass Exhibition - Bristol
+Kali in the Crypt: Stained Glass Exhibition - Bristol

-A stained glass exhibition and the launch of a multi-cultural arts project to celebrate the women of Bristol
+A stained glass exhibition and launch of a year-long arts project celebrating the women of Bristol

-Join Dr Delia Whitbread and friends for a unique and breathtaking exhibition of stained glass.
+Join Dr Delia Whitbread and Sarah Davis for a unique and breathtaking exhibition of stained glass.

-During the exhibition there will be daily fascinating talks on:
+During the exhibition there will be fascinating talks on:

 - The history of stained glass

 - Explanations of the imagery in stained glass

 - The making and meaning of Rose Windows

 - Stained glass techniques